JSON API > Introduction

 Introduction

-The JSON API allows batch requests.
-This means you can resolve multiple individual Lana API requests within a single HTTP request, similar to resolving multiple top level fields in GraphQL query/mutation.
+The JSON API supports batch requests through the https://api.lana.dev/relay.json endpoint.
+This allows you to combine multiple API requests into a single HTTP request, similar to resolving multiple top-level fields in a GraphQL query or mutation.

 // An array of individual requests